altruios/namshubettulpa/public/namshubettulpa/chapters/confrontation.md

 "M::I am, hungry"
 ~Gerald looked her over and saw her condition~ "G::Good excuse to use this"
-*He pushed down on the lever to his left and got out of the chair* ~It seemed to be on some automatic setting~
+*He pushed down on the lever to his right and got out of the chair* ~It seemed to be on some automatic setting~
 ~Martha looked around and saw they were about to land on a familiar ship~ *Gerald took a knife*